awsdocs/aws-cdk-guide/doc_source/getting_started.md

 cdk synth
 ```

-This command executes the CDK app and synthesizes an AWS CloudFormation template for the `HelloCdkStack` stack\.
-You should see something similar to the following, where *VERSION* is the version of the CDK\.
+This command executes the AWS CDK app and synthesizes an AWS CloudFormation template for the `HelloCdkStack` stack\.
+You should see something similar to the following, where *VERSION* is the version of the AWS CDK\.

 ```
 Resources: